 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- 1 package (or about 45) gyoza wrappers (or make Homemade Gyoza Wrappers)
+- 1 package (52 sheets) gyoza wrappers (or make Homemade Gyoza Wrappers)

 - ¼ cup water for frying each batch of gyoza

-- 1 Tbsp. sesame oil for frying each batch of gyoza
+- 1 tsp. sesame oil for frying each batch of gyoza

 - 2-3 (140 g, 5 oz) cabbage leaves